TetyanaDubchak/TetyanaDubchak/README.md

 ###

-### <div align="left">My name is Tatiana and I'm Full Stack Developer👨‍💻 Every day I work on improving my skills and learning new things.</div>
+### <div align="left">My name is Tatiana and I'm Full Stack Developer👨‍💻 Every day I work on improving my skills and learning new things.
+You can contact me via email at tatidubchak@ukr.net. </div>

 #### 🟡 HTML5
 #### 🟡 CSS3 (SCSS)